 Magnetoencephaloghy (MEG) and CURRY – A long history together

+The early 2000s saw a rapid expansion of the use of CURRY in both the research and clinical communities.
 The benefits associated with CURRY’s ability to integrate MEG with EEG and co-register these high temporal resolution functional imaging data with structural neuroimaging data including MRI, CT, DTI, PET, SPECT and fMRI accelerated the adoption.

 Early clinical adopters supported and championed the benefits of the source localization tools, contributing to the development of specific source analysis billing codes for EEG and MEG.